 The Best Alternative When TorGuard Fails

-Netflix announced in January 2016 that they would yield to pressure from their content suppliers and begin actively blocking connections from VPN and proxy users.
+Netflix announced in January 2016 that they would yield to pressure from their content suppliers and begin actively preventing connections from VPN and proxy users.
 As mentioned earlier, this caused a large number of VPN providers to give up maintaining access to Netflix.

-However, many other providers, including the one I’m about to tell you about, continue to fight the good fight, attempting to keep Netflix as a valuable feature of their offerings.
+However, many other providers, including the one I’m about to tell you about, continue to fight the good fight, attempting to keep Netflix access as a valuable feature of their offerings.

 NordVPN is still hanging in there, quickly setting up new IP addresses to replace those discovered by Netflix.
-(For a full review of NordVPN, click here.)
+(Read a full review of NordVPN.)
 So, while customers of this VPN service may occasionally need to disconnect and reconnect a few times to grab a new IP address, they can be reasonably sure they’ll find an address that works.

 Global Server Coverage

 A VPN is a marvelous tool for prying open access to international content that might normally be closed off in your area.
-With 5,500+ servers located in 58+ countries around the globe, this provider is a great way to gain access to streaming music and video, as well as gaming servers that are usually inaccessible to you.
+With 5,500+ servers located in 59+ countries around the globe, this provider is a great way to gain access to streaming music and video, as well as gaming servers, that are usually inaccessible to you.

 Sure, NordVPN makes it easy to unlock streaming video and gaming servers, but what good is it if a slow connection keeps you waiting while video buffers, or the connection lags and you get blown away while you’re waiting for the playing field to refresh in a game?

 NordVPN regularly supplies speeds that are more than fast enough for me to enjoy 1080p or 4K HDR content with little to no buffering.
 And when it comes to online gaming, I can react quickly when that sniper tries to pick me off.
 GOT HIM!